kfachikov/QUIZZZZ/docs/backlog/backlog.md

 - intermediate leaderboard

-As a user, I should be able to see an intermediate leaderboard during multiplayer games, as I would like to see how I am doing in comparison to the other players.
+As a user, I should be able to see an intermediate leaderboard during multiplayer games which shows top players' names and scores, and also my position in the leaderboard and score, as I would like to know who is winning and where am I in relation to them.

 - a different type of questions